aponsero/Rvisualisations_tidytuesday/week26_19/README.md

 This week dataset came from week 25 of [tidytuesday]() 2019

-The dataset is about UFO sighting and is available
+The dataset is about UFO sighting and is available at http://www.nuforc.org/

 ## Data exploration (2h)